aziflaj/crabify/README.md

 ```
 $ kubectl apply -f 00-cassandra-deployment.yml
 ```
-wait for the pod to deploy and then do
+wait for the pod to deploy and start (you might need to read the pod logs) and then do

 ```
 $ kubectl exec -it <cassandra-pod-name> -- cqlsh